Navigation - Utility Header

 Exploring Racial Justice Issues, Past and Present, in the South

-If you'd like us to keep you updated on this or other transformational travel-learning offerings, please complete this brief notification form.
+If you'd like us to keep you updated on other transformational travel-learning offerings, please complete this brief notification form.

 In June 2023, an amazing group of participants from the Triangle and as far as Virginia, Illinois, Minnesota, and Japan, ages 30 to 72, made this trip.
-The power of our six days together leaves us hopeful we have sufficient interest to repeat the opportunity for a new group 5-10 March 2024.
-Register now!
+The power of our six days together led us to repeat the opportunity for a new group.

-This six-day/five-night experience is open to individuals within and beyond the CFS community, including educators in schools and colleges as well as Friends meeting members and other curious adults.
+This six-day/five-night experience is for individuals within and beyond the CFS community, including educators in schools and colleges as well as Friends meeting members and other curious adults.

 Experience civil rights history in Birmingham, Selma, Montgomery, Tuskegee, and Atlanta; explore contemporary issues of race in our country; and meet change-agents working to make a difference.